What Is a QBR?

 - Objectives and success metrics they’re tracking

-Then, we move into alignment with whatever specific education program our customer is working through at the moment.
+After reviewing the above topics, move into alignment with whatever specific education program your customer is working through at the moment.
 Here’s an example of slides we use to review our customer’s program.

 Program Milestones & Goals

 As previously mentioned, a QBR is all about championing your customer’s wins and progress.
 Use a portion of your meeting to acknowledge their past wins and help them identify opportunities for improvement in their external customer training program.

 The example slide below is how we organize our conversations around milestones.
 Doing so also provides your customer with a snapshot of their wins, and is organized in a way that’s easily digestible.